magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_tuccho-pothila-venerable-empty-scripture.md

 Observing the mind is like this.
 Closing off the eyes, ears, nose, tongue and body, we leave only the mind.
 To ‘close off’ the senses means to restrain and compose them, observing only the mind.
 Meditation is like catching the lizard.
-We use to note the breath.
-Sati is the quality of recollection, as in asking yourself, ‘What am I doing?’ is the awareness that ‘now I am doing such and such’.
-We observe the in and out breathing with sati and .
+We use sati to note the breath.
+Sati is the quality of recollection, as in asking yourself, ‘What am I doing?’
+*Sampajañña* is the awareness that ‘now I am doing such and such’.
+We observe the in and out breathing with sati and *sampajañña*.

 This quality of recollection is something that arises from practice, it’s not something that can be learned from books.
 Know the feelings that arise.
 The mind may be fairly inactive for a while and then a feeling arises.
 Sati works in conjunction with these feelings, recollecting them.
-There is sati, the recollection that ‘I will speak’, ‘I will go’, ‘I will sit’ and so on, and then there is , the awareness that ‘now I am walking’, ‘I am lying down’, ‘I am experiencing such and such a mood.’
-With sati and , we can know our minds in the present moment and we will know how the mind reacts to sense impressions.
+There is sati, the recollection that ‘I will speak’, ‘I will go’, ‘I will sit’ and so on, and then there is *sampajañña*, the awareness that ‘now I am walking’, ‘I am lying down’, ‘I am experiencing such and such a mood.’
+With sati and *sampajañña*, we can know our minds in the present moment and we will know how the mind reacts to sense impressions.

 That which is aware of sense objects is called ‘mind’.
 Sense objects ‘wander into’ the mind.
 For instance, there is a sound, like the